-Regional Ambient Air Quality Guidelines are reproduced in Table 2.1.
-The Regional Guidelines are based on National Ambient Air Quality Guidelines (Ministry for the Environment 1994).
+The Regional Ambient Air Quality Guidelines are reproduced in Table 2.1.
+The Regional Guidelines were based on National Ambient Air Quality Guidelines (Ministry for the Environment 1994).

 The National Guidelines and the Regional Maximum Acceptable Level (MAL) Guidelines are recommended only as minimum standards of air quality to protect public health.
 The guidelines were developed from World Health Organisation Standards and international epidemiological research.
-They are not maximum permissible concentrations of pollutants in air or limits that can be polluted 'up to' safely (Ministry for the Environment 1994).
+They are not maximum permissible concentrations of pollutants in air or limits that can be polluted 'up to' safely as the more sensitive members of the population to air pollution may experience adverse health effects below these levels.